writethedocs/www/docs/conf/portland/2024/attendee-guide.md

     -   Ingredients will be listed
     -   Please email katie@writethedocs.org for other dietary requirements
 -   Bring a water bottle to make it easier for you to stay hydrated.
 -   There are many food and beverage options within .5 mile around the conference venue.
-Explore Portland's amazing food scene on the \[Portland\] (link) page.
+Explore Portland's amazing food scene on the [Portland](https://www.writethedocs.org/conf/portland/2024/visiting/#eating) page.
 -   The Welcome Wagon team will organize lunch and dinner meetups for folks interested in eating with others.
 Visit the WW table during conference days to sign up.

 ## Dress Code